-- PainCart profiling provides one of most robust measures of analgesic efficacy
+- PainCart profiling provides one of the most robust measures of analgesic efficacy.

-- High inter-subject and intra-subject consistency and repeatability
+- PainCart offers high inter-subject and intra-subject consistency and repeatability.

-- Mimics a wide variety of pain mechanisms
+- The test battery can mimic a wide variety of pain mechanisms.

-- The tests can be repeated many times, providing pharmacokinetics information
+- The tests can be repeated many times, providing extensive pharmacokinetic information.

-- Both single and multiple ascending dose studies can be performed
+- PainCart can be implemented in both single and multiple ascending dose studies.

-PainCart is a comprehensive battery of tests for studying the efficacy of analgesic compounds against several types of pain, including thermal, electrical, chemical, and mechanical pain.
+CHDR's PainCart® provides the solution: a multi-modal, standardised, comprehensive battery of tests for studying the efficacy of analgesic compounds for several types of pain, including thermal, electrical, chemical, and mechanical pain.

-A clear advantage of PainCart is its fully mobile format, allowing researchers to perform the complete battery of tests while on the go.
-Moreover, the built-in software ensures consistent testing and reliable data capture, handling, and storage
+A key advantage of PainCart over other pain batteries is that it is fully mobile, allowing researchers to perform the complete test battery on the go.
+Meanwhile, the integrated software ensures testing consistency, as well as the reliable capture, handling, and storage of data.

 Practical answers to important research questions